What Other Parents Are Reading

 Allow assignments and class work to be made up at home in cases of absences or missed class time.
 In some cases, homebound instruction or tutoring might be appropriate.

 Exercise is important for kids and teens with hemophilia because it makes their muscles stronger, which protects the joints.
-Contact sports are not safe, but they can participate in a variety of activities.
+Contact sports are not safe, but students can participate in a variety of activities.
 Discuss with your students' parents which physical activities are allowed and which are off limits.

 Share this page using: